VISIT OUR ART STORE ▶

 Watercolors

-• Phthalo Green Light: This very light green, also from Sennelier, helps build up the lighter areas of the mountains and fields.
+• Green Light: This very light green, also from Sennelier, helps build up the lighter areas of the mountains and fields.

 • Greenish Umber: This darker green from Sennelier is used to add shadows, especially in mountainous areas.